Terms in a residential tenancy agreement

 Not allowing assignment may be deemed "unfair".
 One way round it (subjectively) could be to allow a tenant to end the tenancy if he finds a suitable replacement and if the landlord's costs are covered.
 The landlord can then enter into a new tenancy agreement with the new tenant.
 The landlord could be able to approve the new tenant, but his approval should not be withheld unreasonably.

 A tenancy agreement will usually specify that the landlord should provide building insurance and the tenant may or may not provide contents insurance for his own possessions.
 A landlord cannot force the tenant to insure the tenant's poessessions, nor can he specify who the insurance company should be, or what level or insurance should be taken out.

 If the landlord does insure the property, the tenancy agreement may specify any prohibited activities that would invalidate the insurance.
 The tenant may be responsible for any insurance premiums as a result of his action - although this can be difficult to prove.

 A landlord should give the tenant a copy of the insurance policy and a summary of key terms so that the tenant knows what he may or may not do under the terms of the insurance.

 Tenants' property left after the tenant has vacated

-The landlord cannot (by law) dispose of any property left by the tenant after the tenant moves out.
+The landlord cannot (by law) dispose of any property left by the tenant after the tenant moves out (whether at the end of the term, or by abandonment).
 If he does, and the property has value, he may be subject to a claim for damages from the tenant.
 Most tenancy agreements therefore have terms that allow the landlord to deal with property left behind that allow a landlord to dispose of items with the tenant's permission (perhaps for a fee payable to the landlord), or sell them and return the proceeds to the tenant or to forward them on to the tenant (at the tenant's cost).

 Landlord's address for service